-How to fish for salmon with zed spinners
+Salmon Spinners – How to fish for salmon with zed spinners

 Though most South Island salmon anglers fish with zed spinners these are not the only spinner used.
-In general the longer spoons have a slower action.
-The shorter spoons have a faster action and vibrate more when pulled through the water.
+In general, the longer spoons have a slower action.
+The shorter spoons have faster action and vibrate more when pulled through the water.
 All the lures pictured here have an optimal speed at which they work best when retrieved.
 If you wind too slowly they have almost no action and flash at all.
-On the other hand if you wind your reel handle too fast they have a strong tendency to plane up to the surface where the salmon won’t see them.
+On the other hand, if you wind your reel handle too fast they have a strong tendency to plane up to the surface where the salmon won’t see them.

 When casting for salmon it is important to get your spinner down near the bottom.
 Cast upstream towards the opposite bank and allow the lure to sink as it drifts along with the current.
 How long you wait before you start winding depends on the speed of the current and the depth of the river.
 At McIntoshes Rocks on the Waimakariri River near Christchurch, for example, the wide river is moving quite slowly.
 It is also as much as 8 metres deep.
-So you would wait at least ten seconds before placing your baitcaster into gear and begin winding the handle.
-In shallower water up-river you might have to wait only a second or two before winding.
+So you would wait at least ten seconds before placing your baitcaster reel into gear and begin winding the handle.
+In shallower water up-river you might have to wait for only a second or two before winding.

-As a rough guide to cranking speed using the above example of McIntoshes Rocks you should be turning the handle of your Abu Ambassadeur 6500C at the rate of around 40 revolutions per minute.
+As a rough guide to cranking speed using the above example of McIntoshes Rocks, you should be turning the handle of your Abu Ambassadeur 6500C at the rate of around 40 revolutions per minute.
 That works out at ten revolutions of the handle every 15 seconds!
 You could even go a bit slower.
 Don’t forget that the river’s flow is also exerting force on your spinner.
 If it were a still lake you would need to wind a little faster!

 There will be some anglers who catch most of the salmon.
 Watch what they are doing and try to copy their winding speed.
 Try to observe how long they wait before they start to wind the handle after their lure hits the water.
 The speed at which you retrieve your lure is one of the key factors for success as an angler.
-This applies not just when salmon fishing but for all fish species both fresh and salt water.
+This applies not just when salmon fishing but for all fish species both fresh and saltwater.